Kuok Khoon Hong

 Kuok Khoon Hong (郭孔丰 (郭孔豐, Koeh Khóng-hong, Guō Kǒng Fēng); born c.
-1949) is a Singaporean business magnate, entrepreneur and philanthropist.
-He is the co-founder, chairman and CEO of Wilmar International (丰益国际 (豐益國際, Hong-ek Kok-chè)), having built it into one of Asia's leading agribusiness groups, and the world's largest palm oil trader.
-He is also the Chairman of Perennial Real Estate Holdings Ltd. He has an estimated net worth of US$3.7 billion as of Jan 2021.
+1949) is a Singaporean business magnate, entrepreneur and philanthropist, often referred to as the “Palm Oil King” He is the co-founder, chairman and CEO of Wilmar International (丰益国际 (豐益國際, Hong-ek Kok-chè)), having built it into one of Asia's leading agribusiness groups, and the world's largest palm oil trader.
+He is also the co-founder and chairman of Yihai Kerry, and the non-executive chairman of Adani Wilmar Ltd. He has an estimated net worth of US$3.7 billion as of January 2021.

 Career

-Kuok earned a Bachelor of Commerce degree from the McGill University in 1973 and began his career trading soft commodities at Kuok Oils and Grains.
+Kuok earned a Bachelor of Business Administration degree from the National University of Singapore in 1973 and began his career trading soft commodities at Kuok Oils and Grains.
 He eventually became managing director of Kuok Oils and Grains, and developed the Pasir Gudang Edible Oils refining complex in Johor, followed by China's first edible oil refinery, South Seas Oils and Fats.

 In 1991, he left the Kuok Group to start Wilmar, with Chinese Indonesian businessman Martua Sitorus soon after coming on board as a co-founder.
 Starting as a small commodities trading company with S$2m in seed capital from the mortgage of his family home, and further seed funding obtained from Kuok Hock Swee and Sons, his father's investment company.
 Wilmar grew rapidly from the outset, with initial growth in the Indonesian edible oil market, followed up with development of Sumatran oil palm plantations and Indonesian edible oil refineries.
 A large expansion into edible oil refining in mainland China, and a joint venture with the Adani Group in India subsequently placed it in leading positions within Asia's largest consumer edible oil markets.

 In 2007, after a 16-year estrangement, he agreed with his uncle Robert Kuok to merge the Kuok Group's edible oil, trading and oil palm plantation assets into Wilmar in return for a 31% stake in the company.
 The merger resulted in the unification of Kuok's previous early career contributions to the Kuok Group with the rapid growth of Wilmar International led by him and Martua Sitorus since 1991.